personal-coding/Live-Sports-Arbitrage-Bet-Finder/README.md

 The program uses multithreading to find arbitrage opportunities as quickly as possible and employs the [undetected-chromedriver](https://pypi.org/project/undetected-chromedriver/) package to help avoid bot detection.
 Keep in mind that most sportsbooks include a bet delay and that there may be a delay between placing your bets at different sportsbooks.

 You can also personalize the program by changing the sport, adjusting the bet amount, and modifying the arbitrage return and odds limits.
+See additional information below.

 ## Troubleshooting Error